Titanium Color "Printing" Using Electrochemical Anodization

 Re-mapping

 Then, the quantized colors are mapped to the titanium color palette.
 The titanium color palette is a set of colors that can be produced by anodizing titanium.
 I tested voltage from 5V to 65V, and recorded which color each voltage produced.
-The mapping is done by finding the closest color in the titanium palette to each quantized color, using the Euclidean distance in RGB space combined with hue and brightness.
-This ensures that the final print will have colors that are as close as possible to the original image.

 GCode Generation